Kernix13/beginner-git-commands/README.md

 > Our moderators will now take a look and leave you feedback.
 You will get a message when a reviewer for the source repo adds a comment about your pull request...

 Regardless, your changes will either be accepted or rejected.
 When the owner of the repo accepts your changes they will do so by clicking the **Merge pull request** button.

+Then you will get a message that you can delete your local branch - do that.

 ### Staying up to date

-Once you are done with your PR and start to work on something else, the repo has most had changes by other contributors so your copy is behind.
-You need then to update your local copy of the repo before making new changes:
+Once you are done with your PR and start to work on something else, the repo has most likely had changes by other contributors so your copy is behind.
+You need to update your local copy of the repo before making new changes:

 ```
 git checkout master